Research & Policy

 Applications are reviewed and ranked by the Research Committee on a competitive basis using a blinded NIH-style process.
 Any committee member or reviewer, including the Board liaisons, with any real or perceived conflict of interest with respect to a grant application is recused from deliberations and scoring of the application.

-Grant recipients are announced in the spring.
+Grant recipients will be announced in early 2025.

 Eligibility